survivejs/webpack-book/manuscript/output/01_targets.md

 leanpub-end-insert
 ```

 If you are using Git, a neater way to handle the ignore rules would be to manage them through *.gitignore* and point ESLint to it instead.
-The *Linting JavaScript* chapter covers the idea in a greater detail.
+The *Linting JavaScript* chapter covers the idea in greater detail.

 ### Generating `module` Field Compatible Output